 - 6.3.2 Note the number of sailing ships navigating the Teifi river on Speed's map.
 The 17th century saw Cardigan begin to recover its fortunes due to the increase in maritime trade. - 6.3.3 Cardigan became an important maritime centre.
-By the 18th century the port had jurisdiction over Newport, Fishguard, Aberaeron, Aberporth and Newquay.
-There had been a general expansion in trade such as agricultural produce and limestone and also in the herring industry. - 6.3.4 The quayside area developed and had expanded onto the southern river bank at Bridgend by the 1740s.
-Numerous maritime trades such as ropewalks, block makers, sail lofts, warehouses
+By the 18th century the port had jurisdiction over Newport, Fishguard, Aberaeron, Aberporth and New Quay.
+There had been a general expansion in trade such as agricultural produce and limestone and also in the herring industry.

-- and associated iron foundries are noted from this period.
+- 6.3.4 The quayside area developed and had expanded onto the southern river bank at Bridgend by the 1740s.
+Numerous maritime trades such as ropewalks, block makers, sail lofts, warehouses and associated iron foundries are noted from this period.
 The Customs House was constructed in St Mary Street in the early 19th century. - 6.3.5 Samuel Lewis in his Topographical Dictionary of Wales describes the town in 1833 and also mentions its lucrative maritime trade:

-"It comprises one principal thoroughfare, extending from the bridge along the turnpike-road to several respectable shops, and in both are a few good houses."
+"It comprises one principal thoroughfare, extending from the bridge along the turnpike-road to Aberystwith, from which another diverges to the east, in a line towards Newcastle; the former contains several respectable shops, and in both are a few good houses."